devchat-ai/workflows/community/gitlab/work_report/README.md

 ## Configuration

-The report template can be customized by setting the `gitlab_work_report_template_path` in the global configuration.
+The report template can be customized by modifying the `template.md` file in the `~/.chat/scripts/community/gitlab/work_report` directory.